Jagmal Raja Chauhan: Philanthropy

-He built an ashram with a huge Dharamshala at Jhusi having more than hundred rooms and other facilities near Allahbad on banks of river Ganges.
+He built an ashram with a huge Dharamshala at Jhusi having more than hundred rooms and other facilities near Allahabad on banks of river Ganges.
 He also built and donated Boys Hostel and Boarding School known as Mistri Boarding House at Bhuj, Cutch his native state in 1932. also built a boarding house for students at Poona in 1940, which was also known as Mistri Boarding House.
 He also donated funds to start ambulance services and to build hospitals.
 He has also built and donated a Hindu temple at Rajkot.
 Further, he instituted several funds for charitable works, education scholarships, starting sports shield and medical benefits.
 At his native village Nagor in Kutch he had built and donated a huge public garden, a Hindu temple, a housing colony for Harijans, several wells, a chabutro, welcome-gate and also a 10 km long pucca road from Nagor to Bhuj.
 His ancestral home still stands there.
 Further, he also offered many scholarship for research. and higher studies.

 Honors

-Apart from being awarded title of Rai Bahadur in 1923, he was also recipient of George V Silver Jubilee Medal in 1935 and George VI Coronation Medal in 1937.
+Apart from being awarded title of Rai Bahadur in 1923, he was also recipient of the George V Silver Jubilee Medal in 1935 and the George VI Coronation Medal in 1937.